 Hit the open road to central Queensland.
 Credit: Tourism and Events Queensland

-Named in honour of the first colonial Australians, who began droving cattle to Central Queensland from the Northern Territory in the 1800s, the Overland Way is steeped in country folklore.
+Named after the first colonial Australians, who began droving cattle to Central Queensland from the Northern Territory in the 1800s, the Overlanders Way is steeped in country folklore.

-Best completed in the cooler months, time your Overland Way trip to coincide with any number of popular regional events:
+Best completed in the cooler months, time your Overlanders Way trip to coincide with any number of popular regional events, like The Australian Festival of Chamber Music Townsville or Julia Creek Dirt n Dust Festival.

 At home in the tropics and just a short ferry from the koalas of Magnetic Island, Townsville has that tropical Queensland feel you won't find anywhere else.